Our Science

 Respiratory viruses remain a major global health burden despite vaccines and existing therapies.

 Seasonal and emerging respiratory viruses continue to cause substantial illness, hospitalization, and death worldwide.
-In the United States alone, influenza, RSV, COVID-19, and other respiratory viruses drive a major healthcare burden, causing millions of illnesses and significant morbidity and mortality each year.
 Existing therapies and vaccines are often underutilized and may provide incomplete or short-lived protection due to viral diversity and antiviral resistance, waning virus-specific immunity, and reduced effectiveness in older adults and immunocompromised individuals.
 Together, these challenges highlight the need for broad-spectrum approaches capable of protecting against multiple respiratory viruses simultaneously.

 • ~12.8B Estimated annual global upper respiratory infections